-I wrote about what goes into a traditional Mexican taco and whether they usually have tomatoes, cheese, or sour cream.
+- Related: What goes into a traditional Mexican taco and do they usually have tomatoes, cheese, or sour cream?

 When choosing tomatoes, be sure to select tomatoes that are ripe and healthy.
 Consider removing the seeds and juice of the tomato before chopping it up for your taco.
 That way, you will minimize the moisture that will seep into the taco, making it soggy.